The Best Digital Cleaning Routine for Moms

 Step #1: How to Copy a Board on Trello

 If you want to copy the board, you’ll need a Trello account to do so but it’s free so that rocks.
 Once you log in and go to the link, head right on over to the right where it says SHOW MENU.
 Next, hit the MORE button and hit COPY BOARD.
 When you copy the board, you can decide if you want to rename it and where you want it to go.

 Step #2: How to Create Cleaning Cards on Trello

 My system for cleaning routines is pretty basic.
 I make two lists (simply by typing in where it says ADD LIST); one for weekly cleaning and one for deep cleaning.
 You could also create a daily cleaning chart if you need as well.

 My cleaning system also has me doing one room every single day.
 I tried so many other strategies but found if I stick to a simple ‘on Monday I do the bedrooms, on Tuesday I do the bathrooms” etc….
 I will actually follow it.

-I create a card for each room and make myself a checklist of what I want to be done in that room.
+I create a card for each room that make myself a checklist of what I want done in that room.
 This is also great because you can assign members to the board so, if you want to have your hubby or kiddos clean, you can make them a checklist.
 You have the capability to print the checklist as well so if you want them to have it, instead of using the app, it’s at their fingertips.